 Mark Brokaw

-Mark Brokaw is an American theatre director.
-He won the Drama Desk Award, Obie Award and Lucille Lortel Award as Outstanding Director of a Play for How I Learned to Drive.
+Robert Mark Brokaw (September 13, 1958 – June 29, 2025) was an American theatre director who won the Drama Desk Award, Obie Award , and Lucille Lortel Award as Outstanding Director of a Play for How I Learned to Drive.

-On Broadway he directed Reckless (2004), The Constant Wife (2005), the musical Cry-Baby (2007), After Miss Julie (2009), The Lyons (2012), the musical Cinderella (2013) and Heisenberg (2016).
+On Broadway, he directed Reckless (2004), The Constant Wife (2005), the musical Cry-Baby (2007), After Miss Julie (2009), The Lyons (2012), the musical Cinderella (2013), and Heisenberg (2016).

-He directed the film Spinning into Butter starring Sarah Jessica Parker, Beau Bridges and Miranda Richardson in 2006.
+He directed the film Spinning into Butter starring Sarah Jessica Parker, Beau Bridges, and Miranda Richardson in 2006.

 Details